longfly04/Quantitative-trading-system-of-stock-market-based-on-deep-learning/README.md

 I am trying to utilise LSTM model to predict stock motivations as a foresight of the agent, which will observe a package of portfolio asset , and trade between them.

-The prediction model serves as a statistician where the agent, who will act in reinforcement learning manners , will trial errors and yielding more profit .
-The two models will bound together to achieve the goal.
+The prediction model serves as a statistician where the agent, who will act in reinforcement learning manners , will trial errors to yield more profit .
+Two models will bound together to achieve the goal.

 ---